jbouwh/omnikdatalogger/README.md

 * `influxdb` ~ write data to a [InfluxDB](https://www.influxdata.com/) time series database (**WORK IN PROGRESS**)
 * `mqtt` ~ write data to a [MQTT]

-## BONUS: Docker

-Instructions on how to use the datalogger with `Docker` can be found [here](./docker/README.md)

-This documentation is inherrited from Pascal Prins's project and not checked

 ~ the end